12 Best Paintings at the Uffizi Gallery

 The Birth of Venus by Botticelli| ©Niels K

 Painted between 1482 and 1485, 'The Birth of Venus' is another of Botticelli's great works.
-It is notable for its large dimensions, 278.5 cm. by 172.5 cm.
-It is one of the earliest examples of painting on canvas from the Tuscan region.
-It is characterized by its technique, as well as by the quality of the materials used, among which the alabaster powder stands out.
+It is notable for its large dimensions, 278.5 cm. by 172.5 cm. and is one of the earliest examples of painting on canvas from the Tuscan region.
+It is characterized by its technique, as well as by the quality of the materials used, among which alabaster powder stands out.

 This work has several meanings and shows in the center of the painting Venus naked in a shell on the seashore as an allegory of the birth of love, as well as of spiritual beauty.
 To her left the winds blow flowers and to her right a servant is going to cover her with a cloth.